Vishalnk/Aadhaar_Card_Generation/README.md

 # Aadhaar_Card_Generation
-Aadhaar Card Generation is a simple C++ project which imitates the process of generating an Aadhaar card.
+Aadhaar Card Generation is a simple C project which imitates the process of generating an Aadhaar card.

 CONCEPT IMPLEMENTED:
 This project makes use of the following data structure: